xiaoxiae/Florodoro/README.md

 ### Setup
 1. create virtual environment: `python3 -m venv venv`
 2. activate it `. venv/bin/activate` (assuming you use Bash)
-3. install the package locally: `python3 -m pip install --editable .`
+3. install the package locally: `python3 -m pip install -e .`
-	- the `--editable` flag ensures local changes are used when running the package
+	- the `-e` flag ensures local changes are used when running the package
 4. develop
 5. run `florodoro` (make sure that `venv` is active)